hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 2. **hedera-common-nativesupport**: This gradle module enables loading compiled native libraries to be used with JNI.
 3. **plataform.core**: Represents the part of the consensus node that will be interacting directly with the tss library.
 4. **hedera-cryptography-tss**: Gradle module for the TSS Library.
-5. **hedera-cryptography-signatures**: Gradle module for the Bilinear Pairings Signature Library.
+5. **hedera-cryptography-bls**: Gradle module for the Bilinear Pairings Signature Library.
 6. **hedera-cryptography-pairings-api**: Gradle module for the Bilinear Pairings API.
 Minimizes the impact of adding or removing implementations.
 7. **hedera-cryptography-altbn128**: Gradle module that will implement the Bilinear Pairings API using alt-bn128 elliptic curve using arkworks library implemented in rust.